 At UWA we seek innovative solutions to the world’s greatest challenges.
 From the smallest known particles, to the farthest reaches of the universe, there are no limits when you pursue what the world tells you is impossible.

-As a student, there are many ways you can get involved with these groundbreaking research projects.
+As a research student, there are many ways you can get involved with ground-breaking industry projects.